ibm-cloud-docs/cephaas/at-events.md

 ## List of management events
 {: #at_actions}

-The following table lists the {{site.data.keyword.cephaas_short}} actions that generate an event.
+The following table lists the {{site.data.keyword.cephaas_full_notm}} actions that generate an event.

 | Action             | Description      |
 |--------------------|------------------|